Be a part of the shale gas boom

 Attract and retain the talent you need

 Ohio graduates thousands of “green collar” workers every year: Many universities and colleges in Ohio have implemented curricula, training and degrees that produce workers with advanced-energy expertise.
-The Ohio Workforce Office can ensure your company has the human talent it requires both now and into the future.

 Labs and talent focused on rapid innovation